acoupi/acoupi/docs/tutorials/installation.md

 We recommend the following hardware elements to install and run _acoupi_.

-- A Linux-based single board computer such as the Raspberry Pi 4B.
+- A Linux-based single-board computer such as the Raspberry Pi 4B.
 - A SD Card with 64-bit Lite OS version installed.
 - A USB Microphone such as an [AudioMoth USB Microphone](https://www.openacousticdevices.info/audiomoth) or an Ultramic 192K/250K.